 Dryer Vent = Potentially Serious Problems

 Dryer lint collects at the fan exit, and after a few months, it can block the fan completely.
-As a result, all of the humidity released by the dryer goes back into the attic, which can cause serious moisture problems in the house, but more importantly, it will inevitably cause damage to the roof decking over time, as shown in the photograph above.
+As a result, all of the humidity released by the dryer goes back into the attic, which can cause serious moisture problems in the house, but more importantly, it will inevitably cause damage to the roof decking over time, as shown in the photograph below.

 Maintenance and Corrective Measures